Rajathesh2002/invoice-reconciliation-dashboard-excel-vba/README.md

-# Warranty Claim Submission Automation – Excel VBA Project
+# seo-dashboard-tracker

 ## 🎯 Project Objective
-This Excel VBA project simulates the workflow of a Warranty Processing Specialist.
+This Excel VBA project simulates the workflow of a seo-dashboard-tracker.
 It automates the cleaning of dealership warranty invoice data, highlights invalid claims, and generates a clean submission report along with a visual dashboard.

 ---